On resolution of 1-dimensional foliations on 3-manifolds: The multiplicity of a foliation along a separatrix

 \begin{prop} Let $\fol$ be a holomorphic foliation on $(\C^3,0)$ admitting a formal separatrix $S$.
 Let $\tilf$ (resp. $\tS$) stands for the strict transform of $\fol$ (resp. $S$) by the blow-up centered at a smooth (irreducible) curve contained in ${\rm Sing}\, (\fol)$.
 If $\fol$ has order at least~$2$ with respect to the blow-up center, then

 \end{prop}

 Let us close this section with a first application of Proposition~\ref{prop_multiplicity} to the reduction of singular points (a slightly more general discussion involving Proposition~\ref{prop_multiplicity_curves} appears in Section~\ref{persistentnilpotent-Section}).
 Let $\fol$ be a holomorphic foliation defined on a neighborhood of the origin of $\C^3$ and let $X$ be a holomorphic vector field representing $\fol$.
 Recall that a singular point $p$ of $\fol$ is said to be {\it elementary}\, if the linear part of $X$ at $p$, $DX(p)$, has at least one eigenvalue different from zero.
-Similarly the singular point $p$ is said to be {\it nilpotent} if the linear part of $X$ at $p$ is nilpotent and non-zero.
+In the sequel, whenever there is no risk of misunderstanding, we will say that a singular point $p$ is {\it nilpotent} if the linear part of $X$ at $p$ is {\it nilpotent and non-zero}.
+Along similar lines, the expression {\it degenerate singularity} will be used to refer to singularities where the linear part of $X$ is actually equal to zero.

 Consider now a singular foliation $\fol_0$ along with a formally smooth separatrix $S_0$ at the origin ($(0,0,0) \simeq p_0$).
 Consider the blow-up $\fol_1$ of $\fol_0$ centered at the origin.
 The transform $S_1$ of $S_0$ selects a singular point $p_1$ of $\fol_1$ in the exceptional divisor $\Pi_1^{-1} (0,0,0)$.
 In fact, if the point $p_1 \in \Pi_1^{-1} (0,0,0)$ selected by $S_1$ were regular for $\fol_1$, then $\Pi_1^{-1} (0,0,0)$ would not be invariant by $\fol_1$ and the formal separatrix $S_1$ (and hence $S$) would actually be analytic and $\fol_1$ would be regular on a neighborhood of $p_1$: this situation is excluded in what follows.